hamzasumbal/COEN-6311_Mini_Project/README.md

 - Managers and General Manager can send message notification to each other
 - The project is horizontally scalable meaning that more Managers and Workers can be added
 - Tasks and Employee data is stored in cloud firebase real time database
+- There is a hidden reset button in the HTML that resets the database